Last updated: Apr 21, 2026

 Day Completed: May 19

-Step 6: Robert’s Loan Goes Through Preliminary Underwriting
+Step 6: The Loan Goes Through Preliminary Underwriting

 Time Taken: Three days